What Is Considered Negligence?

 The fact that the manufacturer created a defective car is not suitable enough evidence in this case.
 The driver in question has broken the law in obtaining possession and use of the car, and the manufacturer has no duty to that driver as such.
 In addition, the law has no responsibility to make whole individuals harmed in the course of breaking the law.

-Call the offices of Panio Law at (312) 313-0305 if you have questions about a personal injury case.
+Call the offices of Panio Law at (708) 928-8680 or contact us online if you have questions about your personal injury case.
 We can help.